timelsass/boldgrid-inspirations/README.md

 ## Changelog ##

+### 1.5.4 In progress ###
+* Update:       JIRA WPB-3684   Updated composer.json, due to package changes.
+* New feature:  JIRA BGCNTRL-46 Added filters for manipulating Dashboard help in trial sites.

 ### 1.5.3 ###
 * New feature:  JIRA WPB-3643   Ensure that deployment does not install new wporg plugins if old ones are installed.